 Salolainen’s expertise is in design leadership and in creative and technical knowledge of woven fabrics, jacquards, prints, embroideries, laser cuts and finishings.
 She develops fabrics for interior use ranging from velvets and heavy upholstery to sheers and manages seasonal interior textile collections both for the residential as well as for contract market from research and initial concept through technical and creative development to final quality decisions and colour coordination.

-Maarit Salolainen’s current positions include working as creative director for the Mumbai based Indian mill GM Fabrics leading the team of 30 designers in developing new concepts, products and collections for international editors as well as the in-house brand Homes.
+Maarit Salolainen’s current positions include working as creative director for the Mumbai based Indian mill GM Fabrics guiding the team of 30 designers in developing new concepts, products and collections for international brands and interior textile editors as well as the GMF in-house brands Homes, Olives and Patola.

 Salolainen worked as the creative director of the Indian interior textile brand and retail organisation F&F in years 2011-2015.
 Her responsibilities included the development of the brand and the visual profile of this growing company as well as strategic portfolio management, conceptualisation and development of the collections and research, design and development of new qualities.
 The fabrics designed by Salolainen’s design team are developed and produced by textile mills in India, Europe and China.
 F&F fabrics can be found in private and public interiors around India. www.fandf.in

 In addition to textile design related work Salolainen has also been involved in other design projects such as the stainless steel surface design project for Kone and Outokumpu in 2011.

 In the beginning of her career, Maarit Salolainen worked as an artist exhibiting in galleries and museums as well as a designer working with a network of European textile companies and weaving mills.
 After this she started to focus more on industrial and commercial textile design as well as collection making, product portfolio management tasks and strategic design work.